Chevrolet Turbo-Thrift engine: Design

 The first use of the new engine series was the 194 CID Hi-Thrift version in the 1962 Chevy II; the following year, Chevrolet passenger cars adopted the 230 CID version across the range.
 Studebaker and Checker also began using the engine in 1965.
-Chevrolet and GMC trucks, which previously used the Stovebolt and GMC V6 engines also switched to using the Turbo-Thrift from 1963 through 1988, as did Pontiac in 1964 and 1965.
+Chevrolet and GMC trucks, which previously used the Stovebolt and GMC V6 engines, also switched to using the Turbo-Thrift from 1963 through 1988, as did Pontiac in 1964 and 1965.
 A 153 cuin inline-4 version of this engine was also offered in the Chevy II/Nova line through the 1970 model year.

-After several years of steadily declining sales (just 3,900 units in the 1972 model year) the straight six was dropped from Chevrolet's full-sized cars for 1973, the first time the full-sized Chevrolet hadn't been available with a six-cylinder since 1928.
-However, when the B-body line was downsized in 1977 the engine was reintroduced.
-Sidenote: the base six cost about US$334 less than a V8, and weighed some 188 lb less.
+After several years of steadily declining sales (just 3,900 units in the 1972 model year), the straight-six was dropped from Chevrolet's full-sized cars for 1973, the first time the full-sized Chevrolet had not been available with a six-cylinder since 1928.
+However, when the B-body line was downsized in 1977, the engine was reintroduced.
+The base six cost about US$334 less than a V8, and weighed some 188 lb less.

 Overseas, the engine was also mass-produced in Brazil.
 It was used in the Chevrolet Opala from 1969 (230) to 1992 (250).
-It was already used in light trucks as the A and Chevrolet Veraneio.
+It was also used in light trucks, including the Chevrolet Veraneio.
 The Brazilian version of the GMT400 – the Brazilian Chevrolet Silverado – is powered with a 4.1 instead of the Vortec 4300 V6.
-Brazilian produced sixes manufactured to the 2001 model year gained multipoint fuel injection, unlike the US-manufactured sixes, which retained the Rochester Monojet one-barrel carburetor.
-These inline sixes and their four-cylinder siblings were converted for marine usage by Mercruiser and Volvo Penta, and also used in stationary applications (such as power generation) and in Clark forklifts.
-Aftermarket port fuel injection and re-engineered cylinder heads have been the norm although parts for the six e.g. aftermarket intake manifolds (from a three-carburetor setup or a single 4-barrel carburetor), exhaust headers, and/or hybrid cylinder heads based on the small block are costlier than the Small Block Chevrolet, unlike the rival AMC inline six (which has a cult following with Jeep enthusiasts, especially with the 4.0 L).
-Besides Brazil, the six was also manufactured in Argentina and South Africa.
+Brazilian-produced sixes manufactured to the 2001 model year gained multipoint fuel injection, unlike the US-manufactured sixes, which retained the Rochester Monojet one-barrel carburetor.
+These inline-sixes and their four-cylinder siblings were converted for marine usage by Mercruiser and Volvo Penta, and also used in stationary applications (such as power generation) and in Clark forklifts.
+Aftermarket port fuel injection and re-engineered cylinder heads have been the norm, although parts for the inline-six, such as aftermarket intake manifolds (from a three-carburetor setup or a single 4-barrel carburetor), exhaust headers, and hybrid cylinder heads based on Chevrolet's small-block engine are costlier than those for the small-block, unlike the rival AMC inline-six (which has a cult following with Jeep enthusiasts, especially with the 4.0 L).
+Chevrolet's inline-six engine was also manufactured in Argentina and South Africa.